tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 - The defining character of a franchise is that it enables a firm to earn more than it needs to pay for the investments that fund its assets.
 The intrinsic value of a firm is either the reproduction costs of the assets, which should equal the EPV or those assets plus the competitive advantages of the firm that underlie its franchise.
 The initial judgment that has to be made is whether the firm currently has a competitive advantage, and, if so, how strong and sustainable it is

 ### significance of book value

+- balance sheet can provide the following guidance for the investor
+  - it shows how much capital is invested in the business
+  - it reveals the ease of stringency of the company's financial condition; i.e., the working-capital structure
+  - it provides an important check of validity of reported earnings
+  - it supplies the basis for analyzing the sources of income.
+- **computation of book value**
+  - (common stock + surplus items - intangiles) / number of shares outstanding
+- **treatment of preferred stock when calculating book value of common stock**
+  - in calculating the assets available for the common stock, the value of preferred stock must be subtracted.
+What Graham suggests is that we value preferred shares at par value plus back-end dividend payments and compare that to the market price.
+Whatever is highest (or most conservative) should be used.
+- **calculation of book value of preferred stock:**
+  - when calculating the book value of a preferred stock issue, it is treated as a common stock, as shown in the equation above, and junior issues are left out.
+- **current asset value and cash asset value**
+  - the current asset value of a stock consists of the current assets alone, minus all liabilities and claims ahead of the issue.
+It excludes not only the intangible assets but also fixed and miscellaneous assets (various assets of value not related to the business, such as coin collections and artwork) as well.
+  - the cash asset value of a stock consists of the cash assets alone, minus all liabilities and claims ahead of the issue.
+Cash assets, other than cash itself are defined as those directly equivalent to and held in place of cash (such as certificates of deposit, marketable securities at market value).
+- **practical significance of book value**
+  - the intention was to show the value of the business, but since it is far from reality, the carrying value (the number you can read from the balance sheet) has lost its significance.
+In most cases, the assets could not be sold at that value, and furthermore, the figure is not justified by the earnings.
+  - also, the practice of writing up the book value of the fixed property, or cutting it down to nothing in order to avoid depreciation charges has made the book value have questionable application.
+  - even though Graham is very skeptical about using book value, he still believes that the book value deserves at least a fleeting glance before buying or selling shares.
+  - a stock buyer should not that the value of the stock is completely related to the business in question, and what he gets from his money will be in terms of tangible resources.
+A business that sells at a premium does so because it earns large return compared to its capital.
+This large return attracts competition and generally speaking, it is not likely to continue indefinitely.
+  - Graham mentions that companies with high levels of intangibles might be less prone to competition, and that small companies in general are likely to show a more rapid rate of growth.

 ### significance of current asset value